 Upon the closing of this offering, we have agreed to sell to the underwriters a unit purchase option to purchase up to 5% of the number of securities sold in this offering.
-The unit purchase option will have an exercise price equal to 125% of the public offering price of the combination of shares and warrants set forth on the cover page of this prospectus (or \$ per share and accompanying warrant), subject to standard anti-dilution adjustments for share splits and similar transactions.
+The unit purchase option will have an exercise price equal to 125% of the public offering price of the combination of shares and warrants set forth on the cover page of this prospectus (or \$6.25 per share and accompanying warrant), subject to standard anti-dilution adjustments for share splits and similar transactions.
 The unit purchase option will be exercisable at any time, and from time to time, in whole or in part, during the period commencing 180 days from the commencement of sales in this offering, and expiring five years from the commencement of sales in this offering.
 The unit purchase option is also exercisable on a cashless basis.
 The unit purchase option has been deemed compensation by FINRA and is therefore subject to a 180-day lock-up pursuant to FINRA Rule 5110(e)(1).
 Except as permitted by Rule 5110(e)(1), the underwriters (or permitted assignees under the Rule) will not sell, transfer, assign, pledge, or hypothecate the unit purchase option or the securities underlying the unit purchase option, nor will any, of them engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the option or the underlying securities for a period of 180 days from the commencement of sales under this prospectus.
-Although the unit purchase option and the underlying securities have been registered in the registration statement of which this prospectus of the provide holders of the unit purchase option on demand registration right and unlimited "piggy-back" registration rights with respect to the securities underlying the unit purchase option on only one occasion to register all of such securities at such time as we become eligible to file a resale expire on the fifth anniversary of the commencement of sales in this offering.
-We will bear all fees and expenses attendant to reg
+Although the unit purchase option and the underlying securities have been registered in the registration statement of which this prospectus forms a part, we have also agreed to provide holders of the unit purchase option one demand registration right and unlimited "piggy-back" registration rights with respect to the securities underlying the unit purchase option on only one occasion to register all of such securities at such time as we become eligible to file a resale registration statement on Form S-3.
+These registration rights apply to all of the securities directly